Significance in a nutshell

 3. Has your organisation consulted the community about the importance of the item for them?

-1. Is this item’s ownership, origin and production well documented?
+1. Is this item’s ownership, origin and production clearly documented?

 2. Do you have information documenting who owned or made it, or when and how it was used?